AdobeDocs/commerce-operations.en/help/commerce-at-scale/default-settings.md

 ---
-title: Optimize Adobe Commerce performance
+title: Adobe Commerce Performance Optimization
 description: Prepare your Adobe Commerce project to use Adobe Experience Manager as a CMS by changing some default settings.
 ---

-# Optimize Adobe Commerce performance
+# Adobe Commerce performance optimization

 ## Geographic location of AEM and Adobe Commerce infrastructure